Business ethics and governance

 Anti-corruption, AML and prevention of terror financing

 TF Bank works preventively with systematic information security.
-We continuously adapt the security measures based on the Organisation’s needs and risks in accordance with regulatory requirements, good practice and ethical standards.
+We continuously adapt the security measures based on the organisation’s needs and risks in accordance with regulatory requirements, good practice and ethical standards.

 We also require that persons who process personal data undertake confidentiality through written agreements and strict information security measures.
-This also applies to our suppliers, which is established in our code of conduct for suppliers.
+This also applies to our suppliers, which is established in our Code of Conduct for Suppliers.

 Sound corporate governance and efficient risk management